Kong/docs.konghq.com/src/gateway/kong-manager/auth/workspaces-and-teams.md

 1. Access your Kong Manager instance.
 2. On the workspaces tab, click on **New Workspace**.
-3. Create a workspace named `SecureWorkspace` and select a color for the workspace avatar.
+3. Create a workspace named `SecureWorkspace` and select a color or image for the workspace avatar.

-    **Note:** Each workspace name should be unique, regardless of letter case.
+    Each workspace name should be unique, regardless of letter case.
 For example, naming one workspace “Payments” and another one “payments” will create two different workspaces that appear identical.

+    {:.important}
-    **WARNING:** Do not give a workspace the same name as any of these major routes in Kong Manager:
+    > Do not give a workspace the same name as any of these major routes in Kong Manager:
+    >
     |---------|-----------|--------------|---------------|
     | Admins  | APIs      | Certificates | Consumers     |
     | Plugins | Portal    | Routes       | Services      |
     | SNIs    | Upstreams | Vitals       | PermalinkStep |

-4. Click **Create New workspace**.
+4. Click **Create New Workspace**.
-5. On the new workspace, click **Teams**.
+5. In the new workspace, click **Teams**.
 6. From the Teams page, click the **Roles** tab to view the default roles that come with {{site.base_gateway}}.
-7. Next to SecureWorkspace, click **View** to see its assigned roles.
+7. Select SecureWorkspace to see its assigned roles.
-8. There are different roles available for the SecureWorkspace.

     By default, each new workspace has the following roles and privileges:

     | Role                     | Description                                                                                  |
     |--------------------------|----------------------------------------------------------------------------------------------|